Citizenry/platform/docs/design/synthesising-user-testing-results-examples/synthesis-recommendations-example-1.md

 ## HDX M&E insights

-When talking with Hazel \(M&E at Ushahidi\) interest in ‘notifying’ the wider development space was expressed.
+When talking with Hazel \(M&E at StreetSignal\) interest in ‘notifying’ the wider development space was expressed.
 Not only it being available and searchable but ‘broadcastable’

 Using the same ‘ids’ or being able to merge the language/conventions already used within platform or have it seamlessly port over was of critical concern.

 Having a process to which the wider development network could ‘validate’ the data to lend it credibility within the wider development network was important for grassroots orgs and those M&E professionals who work alongside grassroots orgs.

 There was concern around current projects being heavy on the qualitative or ‘open-ended’ responses which could be hard to tag.
-They are currently hard to draw insight from within the current Ushahidi platform but if hxl tagging can improve the way that these qualitative insights are used then that would be great.
+They are currently hard to draw insight from within the current StreetSignal platform but if hxl tagging can improve the way that these qualitative insights are used then that would be great.
 These often require prior context.
 We could get a data point that simply says ‘I hate my job’ but this is in the context of receiving training, further education and certificates for a healthcare program that aims to provide better lifestyles for young girls.

 This follows on to a concept such as ‘theming’ for M&E workers so that they can tag and draw down the same data but across different themes.
 They expressed the interest in just downloading a ‘theme’ and the tags/attributes associated with it and not necessarily the accompanying data.
-Also the ability to download just the number of data points \(or posts in Ushahidi platform\) alongside the tagged information was important.
+Also the ability to download just the number of data points \(or posts in StreetSignal platform\) alongside the tagged information was important.

 Are current platform runs on ‘categories’ and ‘collections’ tags and attributes are a more sophisticated form of this.
 Our M&E staff use the categories often to inform the surveys that are sent out using the platform \(to collect data\) and then cyclically build more categories when the initial set is seen as insufficient.
 The ability to consistently rework the data and way that it is described/tagged is key to those drawing insights for reporting to ‘higher powers’